 It’s time to seek input from your workforce.
 Ideally, employee contributions should be clear, meaningful, and helpful.
 If you plan to continue with this employee recognition program in the future, consider creating an onboarding program.
 This will help new employees understand it and hopefully become enthusiastic about the opportunity to earn rewards or recognition for exceptional performance or reaching certain milestones.
 Finally, this is the stage at which you will finalize documentation to create a reference for anyone who has questions or concerns.

-It is vital to tailor your recognition program communication according to the phase of your rollout.
+It is vital to tailor your employee recognition program communication according to the phase of your rollout.
 Each stage will include a unique set of challenges and a different group of people who need to be reached.
 As you create your communications strategy, consider who the participants and stakeholders will be at each step.
 Take an empathetic approach.
 That way, you can be sure your communication plan addresses their concerns and that you can best convince them of the program’s value.

 Measuring the Effectiveness of your Communications Plan